itchyny/lightline.vim/README.md

 Your statusline appears to work correctly?
 If yes, great, thanks for choosing lightline.vim!
 If no, please file a issue report to the [issue tracker](https://github.com/itchyny/lightline.vim/issues).

-By the way, `-- INSERT --` text is unnecessary anymore because the mode information is displayed in the statusline.
+By the way, `-- INSERT --` is unnecessary anymore because the mode information is displayed in the statusline.
 ![lightline.vim - tutorial](https://raw.githubusercontent.com/wiki/itchyny/lightline.vim/image/tutorial/13.png)
-If you want to get rid of it, configure as
+If you want to get rid of it, configure as follows.
 ```vim
 set noshowmode
 ```